 All this background to say that, walking the streets in Amsterdam, gives you the immediate feeling to travel back in time, as most of the old European cities do.
 Untouched by the wars, the city never stopped to grow.
 However, unlike other European cities, Amsterdam grew without disproportionate measures.
 As if everything was in the right place, with the right size.
 Every building has some kind of respect for its peers, as though all the constructions were siblings, trying to mimic each other, but still having their distinct personality.

-Separated in three subsections, here is the places you’ll be able to explore.
+Separated in three subsections, here are the places you’ll be able to explore.
 The first part will be about the City.
 Including classical and off the beat places, architecture, point of view and cool districts to stroll by.
 If you are longing for Culture, the second part is for you.
 We’ll delve into museums, exhibitions and other great stuff to see.
 Finally, the last, but not the least, will be about food.
-Counting a lot of places to eat, drink and chill.
+Counting a lot of places to eat, drink and hang out.
 As always, you can click on the underlines words to get more information about the places or even their location.
-Also, hover the photos to know where or what they are about.

 Before we get going, here are some advises to comfortably explore the city.

 - Take a bike !
 Yeah, quite obvious I know.
 But there’s no better way to explore.
 You can rent bikes pretty easily and it’s the best way to go from one point to another. (even though tramways are incredibly efficient as well)

 - Take the ferries !
 They are free, bike friendly, (of course) and it’s the best way to cross the IJ river to go to the northern part of the city.

 - Respect the city and its inhabitant.
 Always remember that you are in a city where people are actually living, not an amusement park.
 Way too many tourists throw garbage on the streets, get drunk and loud at night.
 So, don’t be that guy.